· Lincoln J Bicalho · Development · 24 min read

 var builder = WebApplication.CreateBuilder(args);

-// CRITICAL: Add session before other services
+// CRITICAL: Session must be configured before authentication services

 builder.Services.AddSession(options =>